A portion of UK car dealerships are charging significantly more for car finance than other alternatives available, it has emerged.

 “We also have concerns firms may be failing to meet their existing obligations in relation to pre-contract disclosure and explanations, and affordability assessments.
 This is simply not good enough and we expect firms to review their operations to address our concerns.”

-One car finance broker that is trying to break the mould is Quick Car Finance – the Bournemouth based start-up is one-year-old and instead of pushing rates at its customers, it uses a calculator to determine the person’s budget and presents them with options that they can afford.
+One car finance broker that is trying to break the mould is QCF – the Bournemouth based start-up is one-year-old and instead of pushing rates at its customers, it uses a calculator to determine the person’s budget and presents them with options that they can afford.

 The company offers a quick car check, so that with every purchase, you can check out the car, its history and the dealer.
 Designed to put the customer first, the process is transparent and designed to offer a better buying experience over a dealership.